 No candles or other open flames are allowed in the Plaster Student Union.
 An exception is granted for events in which candles are used as centerpieces and are contained in glassware

-All food served in the Plaster Student Union OR at events booked through the Conference Services Office elsewhere on campus must be provided by Missouri State Catering or through a PSU vendor or affiliate.
+All food served in the Plaster Student Union OR at events booked through the Event and Meeting Services Office elsewhere on campus must be provided by Missouri State Catering or through a PSU vendor or affiliate.

 All organizations must assess liability and insurance concerns when they utilize space on the Missouri State University campus.
 Any non-University caterer or vendor must provide an original certificate of Comprehensive General Liability Insurance in liability limits of at least one million dollars ($1,000,000.00) naming the Board of Governors of Missouri State University and its employees as additional insured’s prior to confirmation of a reservation.